 What Kind of Maintenance is Required on Solar Panels?

-The traditional “off the grid” solar system has quite a few moving parts, which does require some maintenance.
-Solar systems interconnected to the grid require little to no maintenance.
+Solar systems interconnected to the grid require little to no maintenance, unlike off-grid solar systems which have more moving parts.
 If your panels collect dust, Mother Nature will naturally clean them off by rain.
-Solar panels are not hot by any means; However, they do have heat to them, which allows the snow to melt and slide off.
+Solar panels are not scalding hot by any means, but they do have heat to them which allows the snow to melt and slide off.
 Please do not break your back brushing snow off the panels as we have already calculated snow load into your custom solar design.

 What Happens if My Solar System Gets Hit by Hail?

 Hail, high wind, and tornadoes are all considered “acts of God” which are covered by your homeowner’s insurance.
-The National Renewable Energy Laboratory (NREL) in Golden, CO, conducted a study between 2009 and 2013 and found that only 0.1% of all solar systems have been affected by severe weather.
+The National Renewable Energy Laboratory (NREL) conducted a study between 2009 and 2013 and found that only 0.1% of 50,000 solar systems were affected by severe weather per year.
 During 2018 a hail storm struck the National Renewable Energy Laboratory with hail reported as much as 2.75 in. in diameter.
 Amazingly, out of the 3,168 solar panels on the laboratory’s roof, only one sustained damage during the storm.

 Will My Homeowners Insurance Go Up if I Add Solar?